lnlan1810/lnlan1810/README.md

 ###

 <p align="left">## 🚀 About Me
-I'm a **Software Engineer** with a strong passion for building innovative and scalable applications.
-My main expertise is in **Android Development**, but I enjoy taking on new challenges in various fields such as **Web Development, AI, Blockchain, and Cloud Computing**.</p>
+I'm a Software Engineer with a strong passion for building innovative and scalable applications.
+My main expertise is in Android Development, but I enjoy taking on new challenges in various fields such as Web Development, AI, Blockchain, and Cloud Computing.</p>

 ###